- Background and Instructions

-- We are unable to split our village up this year.
+- We were unable to split our village up in 2024.
 What should we do?

 - We want to form a hub, but we’re concerned about how the camps will be placed in relation to each other.

-- Why are you doing this?
+- Why did this transition happen?
 Why are you forcing us to divide our community?

 1. Preamble